 Even though the land grant was in Humewood, the catch was usually landed at North End, a little beyond the Gas Works.
 Here Korsten erected huge boiling pots where the whales were cut up and blubber reduced to oil.
 The residue fat, known as kines or greaves, was given away in cakes to be eaten by the poorer class or as food for the dogs or cats of the wealthier residents.
 Coloured and Black hawkers used to sell these kines on street corners at two a penny.

 The act was whaling required huge bravery for the whalers would approach the whale in small craft armed only with their puny harpoons.
 As the sharpened harpoon had to be strategically placed in the whale, that meant that the whaler had to be within a few metres of this huge creature.
 Some whalers became experts in judging the correct timing of their throw and hence gained a reputation as skilled whalers.
-Amongst the most expert was a Malay, Old Darby, who gained recognition as one of South Africa’s finest whalers.
+Amongst the most expert was a Malay, Old Darby, whose real name was David Doit, who gained recognition as one of South Africa’s finest whalers.

 In his book Port Elizabeth in Bygone Days, JJ Redgrave recounts how this was done: “From the top of the Donkin Reserve, the seamen used to keep a sharp look-out for a whale to ‘blow’ in the Bay, especially during the calving season.
 At that period the cow, accompanied by the bull, seeks shallow water, preferably near the mouth of some fresh water river where there is more warmth and less danger for the baby calf.